Why I support an all girls robotics team.

 I know it didn't do what it should have done on the TV show, but given time and energy it won a lot of fights and it was extremely fun to work on and drive.

-When I'm asked “what does robot combat mean to me?”
-Or “what does it mean to do well at Battlebots” (Chris Rose asked me this at filming 2020) the answer is everything.
+When I'm asked, “What does robot combat mean to me?”
+Or “What does it mean to do well at Battlebots” (Chris Rose asked me this at filming in 2020) The answer is everything.
 It means everything to me because robot combat gave me everything I have.
 It gave me hope and it gave me reason.
 It gave me something to fight for and it gave me something to work towards.
 It's corny and cheesy I know but robot combat saved my life.

 A pandemic of robot building